1WT24CS027/aboutMyself/README.md

 Academic Year : 2025-2026
 Mobile No : 1234567890
 college name: Ghousia institute of technology
-My date of Joining to GITW: 30 th sep 2024
+My date of Joining to GITW: 25th sep 2024